teampoltergeist/poltergeist/README.md

     reported, but would still cause commands to fail.
 [Issue #229]
 *   Fix incorrect time zone handling when setting cookie expiry time [Issue #228]
+*   Send SIGKILL to PhantomJS if it doesn't exit within 2 seconds [Issue #196]

 ### 1.0.2 ###